CHRISTINE ROMANELL

-Romanell lives and works in New Jersey where she’s on the board of Manufacturers Village Artists space in East Orange.
-Her work has been featured on the Smithsonian Channel and discussed in Hyperallergic, Juxapoz, MIT Technology Review, Studio Visit Magazine, All She Makes, Art and Cake, ArtFuse, ArtSpiel and WoArt.
-She is a recipient of an NEA grant for her work through Chashama in NYC.
-Christine Romanell received a 2022 Fellowship from the New Jersey State Council on the Arts.
-She has lectured at Pratt University and taught at the College of St Elizabeth and Bergen County Community College.
-Her BFA is from the School of Visual Arts (NYC) and her MFA is from Montclair State University (Montclair NJ.)
+Christine Romanell’s three-dimensional paintings explore physics, relativity, and design principles.
+Her fractals build upon one another in endless tessellations and permutations, building off the pictorial, illusionary space of the panel and entering into the three-dimensional world.
+Colorful and prismatic, Romanell’s paintings seek to span time, material, and culture.
+Her work has been featured on the Smithsonian Channel and she is a recipient of an NEA grant for her work through Chashama in NYC.
+The artist received a 2022 Fellowship from the New Jersey State Council on the Arts.
+Her work is held in the private collection of Pat Bell alongside Tom Nussbaum and Willie Cole and the collection of the Mother Cabrini Health Foundation.
+She has lectured at Pratt University and taught at the College of St. Elizabeth and Bergen County Community College.
+Her BFA is from the School of Visual Arts (NYC) and her MFA is from Montclair State University, NJ.

 Artist Statement